 So we evolved over many, many generations during which fats, sugars, and the like were generally not available in quantity.
 Whatever little bits you were lucky enough to come across, it was to your benefit to eat.
 Those who liked such foods were more motivated to eat them when available, and they benefited from the nutritional boost, which ultimately translated into greater reproductive success — they really needed the calories.
 So the genes that programmed into their brains the taste for such foods were passed on with greater success.

 But that’s why we like sweet foods today: they were a good sign for us health-wise way back then.
 Our ancestors were the ones who did like sugars and fats; the ones who didn’t fared less well, and their genes became less common.
 That’s how evolution works.
-But now we are able to refine and concentrate sugars and fats to form the nutritional monstrosities that call to us like sirens from supermarket aisles, and in those concentrations they are by no means good for us.
+But now we are able to refine and concentrate sugars and fats to form the nutritional monstrosities that call to us like sirens from supermarket shelves, and in those concentrations they are by no means good for us.

 After I explained this to a friend, he asked “but aren’t we evolving to deal with much higher concentrations of sugars, fats, etc.?”